Kurento/kurento/source/user/intro.rst

    *Simple Example of a Media Pipeline*

-A Kurento Pipeline is based on composable elements such as WebRTC or RTP receivers, recorders, mixers, etc. that can be mix-and-matched, activated, or deactivated at any point in time, even when the media is already flowing.
+Kurento provides building blocks such as **WebRTC** and **RTP** senders & receivers, audio/video **mixers**, **media recording**, and more.
+These *Media Elements* are self-contained objects that hold a specific media capability; they are extremely easy to **compose** by inserting, activating, or deactivating them at any point in time, even when the media is already flowing.

+It is also very easy to **extend** Kurento and write your own elements, which can then be integrated with the already existing ones!

+Application developers use Kurento to control a so-called *Media Pipeline* with the desired Media Elements, effectively forming a fully customized architecture that is tailored to their needs.
+Several built-in modules are provided for **group communications**, **transcoding** of media formats, and **routing** of audiovisual flows.

+Given the flexible modular approach that Kurento offers, it is possible to achieve both **Selective Forwarding Unit** (*SFU*) and **Multipoint Conferencing Unit** (*MCU*) application architectures.

 Built-in Modules
 ----------------

-Kurento is based on the concept of **Media Elements**: self-contained objects that hold a specific media capability.
-Several modules are provided for **group communications**, **transcoding** of media formats, **recording**, **mixing**, and **routing** of audiovisual flows.

-For example, the *WebRtcEndpoint* element is able to send and receive :term:`WebRTC` media streams; the *RecorderEndpoint* element can store media streams into a file system; the *FaceOverlayFilter* element detects faces on the exchanged video streams and adds a specific overlaid image on top of them; and so on.

 Kurento exposes a rich toolbox of media elements as part of its API: